SUSE-Enceladus/keg/doc/source/recipes_basics.rst

 2. Data Modules: :file:`data`

-   The :file:`data` dictory contains different bits of configuration and content data that can be used to compose an image description.
+   The :file:`data` directory contains different bits of configuration and content data that can be used to compose an image description.
 There are three different types of data modules: